CheshirCa/WeActDisplay/WeActFPS_readme.md

 ## 📝 License
 This project is provided as-is for educational and personal use.
 Commercial use may require additional permissions.

-## 🤝 Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📞 Support
-For issues and questions:
-1. Check existing Issues on GitHub
-2. Verify COM port settings
-3. Ensure WeAct display firmware is up to date
-4. Review verbose output for error messages

 ---

 # WeAct Display FPS Monitor (Русская версия)